Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization: Methods

 \subsection{Monte Carlo simulations}

 To validate the GCR simulator and to compare the experimental data against simulations results, the GCR simulator beamline was implemented in Geant4 Monte Carlo toolkit version 11.2.1 \cite{Agostinelli2003, Allison2006, Allison2016}.
-Hadronic interaction was driven by the physics list \texttt{QBBC} which is recommended for space-related applications and electromagnetic interaction was modeled by \texttt{option3}.
+Hadronic interaction was driven by the physics list \texttt{QBBC} which is recommended for space-related applications and electromagnetic interaction was modeled by \texttt{option3} \replyTo{3}(EMY).
 A schematic drawing of the MC setup can be found in \autoref{fig:methods:MC}.
-Distances and dimensions are matching the ones measured in the experimental setup of \autoref{fig:methods:picture_of_the_setup}, and schematized in \autoref{fig:methods:scheme_exp_setup}.
+Distances and dimensions are matching the ones measured in the experimental setup of \autoref{fig:methods:picture_of_the_setup} and in \autoref{fig:methods:scheme_exp_setup}.
 The materials definition in the simulations were implemented based on the National Institute of Standard and Technology (NIST) database if available, otherwise, following the manufacturer's specifications.
 Each modulator has a transverse area of \qtyproduct{100 x 100}{\mm}, is centered on the beamline, and is oriented orthogonally to the beamline.
 Furthermore, the simulation models the TEPC LET-1/2 detector at \qty{2}{\m} from the last element of the beamline.
 The latter was implemented following a similar approach as in \cite{Missiaggia2021} with further details of the detector geometry and composition available in \ref{sec:MC_implementation_of_the_TEPC}.

 Primary beam was modeled by a monoenergetic source with a specific primary energy depending on the configuration.
-To mimic the raster scanning system, the beam was generated from a uniform area of \qtyproduct{80 x 80}{\mm} originating at world edge.
+To mimic the raster scanning system, the beam was generated from a uniform area of \qtyproduct{80 x 80}{\mm} originating at world edge. \replyTo{7}To reduce the computational complexity and gain efficiency, the simulated field size was reduced compared to the experimental field size. \replyTo{20}No lateral beam divergence was added to the simulations because the mesh modulator interacts the primary beam inducing sufficient lateral scattering and energy straggling \cite{lunati2025mc}. \replyTo{16}A minimum number of $1 \times 10^7$ events were generated for each configuration.